-In this post, you’ll learn what is a centrifugal pump? and how it works, Its parts, types and difference between centrifugal pump and reciprocating pump.
+In this post, you’ll learn what is a centrifugal pump and how it works?
+Its diagram, parts, types, and difference between centrifugal pump and reciprocating pump.

 In this, the pump uses a centrifugal force acting on the fluid surface to convert the mechanical energy.
-The centrifugal pump flows in a radial outward direction. therefore the pump acts like a reverse reaction turbine.
-These pumps are using to raises the water or liquid from a lower level to a higher level.
+The centrifugal pump flows in a radial outward direction.
+Therefore the pump acts like a reverse reaction turbine.
+These pumps are used to raise the water or liquid from a lower level to a higher level.

 Parts of Centrifugal Pump